OpenEvalProject/evals/manuscripts/elife-96892/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/96892/elife-96892-fig3-v1.jpg)

 **Figure 3.:** (A) Annotated drawing of E 8.5 embryo tissue, derived from the section adjacent to imaged section.
 (B-H) Ratio of substrate/ product pairs of glycolysis, fatty acid and lipid metabolism that imply compartmented activities for hexokinase (B), fatty acid desaturation (C), fatty acid chain elongation (D), fatty acid composition (E–F) and phospholipase activity (G–H) in E 8.5 embryos.
-(I-Q) Ratio images showing relative oxidative stress (I), adenine nucleotide energy levels (J–L), purine nucleotide cycle activity (M–N), fatty acid desaturation (O), synthesis (P), ω3:ω6 FA ratio (Q) in neurons (purple arrow), compared to other cells in mouse hippocampus.Figure 3—source data 1.
+(I-Q) Ratio images showing relative oxidative stress (I), adenine nucleotide energy levels (J–L), purine nucleotide cycle activity (M–N), fatty acid desaturation (O), synthesis (P), ω3:ω6 FA ratio (Q) in neurons (purple arrow), compared to other cells in mouse hippocampus.

 As an additional example, we present mouse hippocampus MSI findings, which show that ratio imaging may can provide additional cell-type specific metabolic information at cellular (10 µm) spatial resolution compared to individual metabolite imaging alone.
 For example, to assess the ATP phosphorylation status.
 Notably, neurons have higher energy requirements and prefer mitochondrial oxidative phosphorylation as their dominant energy source.
 In accord with this expectation, higher ATP/ADP, ADP/AMP, IDP/IMP ratios (Figure 3J–L) are observed in neurons of mouse hippocampus, while indicators of oxidative stress (Figure 3I) and fatty acid synthesis (Figure 3P) were unchanged in neurons compared to other cell types.
 Elevated SCD and AMPD activities were also predominantly observed in neurons (Figure 3M–N) compared to other cell types, consistent with SCD being a novel regulator of neuronal cell proliferation and differentiation and their reported immunocytochemical results (Knecht et al., 2001).
 Although a higher ratio of ω3 to ω6 fatty acids predicts improved hippocampus-dependent spatial memory and cognitive status in older adults (Andruchow et al., 2017), ratio imaging surprisingly shows that these neurons display a relatively lower level of DHA (ω3) to AA (ω6) fatty acids vs. other cell types in mouse hippocampus.
 Thus, ratio imaging findings have the potential to challenge existing concepts and guide further investigation.